 Dimitrov stuns US Open champion Medvedev at Indian Wells.

-Daniil Medvedev, the defending US Open champion, was knocked out of the ATP Indian Wells Masters on Wednesday, losing 4-6, 6-4, 6-3 to Grigor Dimitrov, the No. 23 seed.
+Daniil Medvedev, the reigning US Open champion, was knocked out of the ATP Indian Wells Masters on Wednesday, falling to No. 23 seed Grigor Dimitrov 4-6, 6-4, 6-3 in the fourth round.

 Medvedev, who won his first Grand Slam championship at Flushing Meadows last month, had not dropped a set before the fourth round, but he lost eight straight games to Dimitrov en route to a stunning early departure.